Guardian Life Insurance Company of America Review

 - It offers lifetime protection and expires only in the event of your death.

 - It offers a flexible premium payment schedule, which means you are allowed to raise or lower your premiums as you see fit – within the limits set by the company.

-- It offers a death benefit (which is guaranteed and tax-free) and a cash value account (which you can access from time to time for your financial needs).
+- It offers a death benefit (which is guaranteed and not subject to income tax) and a cash value account.

-The only difference is that variable universal life policy offers you the choice to invest the money in your cash value account in the stock market.
-The company offers you a number of investment options and you can choose to invest the money any way you want, depending on your financial goals and risk tolerance.
+The only difference is that a variable universal life policy offers you the choice of how to invest the money in the cash value account.
+The company offers you many investment options and you can choose to invest the money any way you want, depending on your financial goals and risk tolerance.